AnalogJ/scrutiny/README.md

   --device=/dev/sdb \
   -e COLLECTOR_API_ENDPOINT=http://SCRUTINY_WEB_IPADDRESS:8080 \
   --name scrutiny-collector \
-  ghcr.io/analogj/scrutiny:master-collector
+  ghcr.io/starosdev/scrutiny:latest-collector
 ```

 ## Manual Installation (without-Docker)

-While the easiest way to get started with [Scrutiny is using Docker](https://github.com/AnalogJ/scrutiny#docker),
+While the easiest way to get started with Scrutiny is using Docker (see above),
 it is possible to run it manually without much work.
 You can even mix and match, using Docker for one component and
 a manual installation for the other.